Death toll rises to 23 in California wildfire after 14 bodies found

 PARADISE, Calif.
-(Reuters) - The charred remains of fourteen more victims have been found in and around a Northern California town overrun by flames from a massive wildfire, officials said on Saturday, raising the death toll to 23.
+(Reuters) - The charred remains of 14 more people have been found in and around a Northern California town overrun by flames from a massive wildfire, officials said on Saturday, raising the death toll to at least 23.

-The bodies were recovered in and around Paradise, California, a mountain community some 90 miles (145 km) north of Sacramento left devastated by the Camp Fire, California Department of Forestry and Fire Protection spokesman Scott Maclean said.
+The bodies were recovered in and around Paradise, a mountain community some 90 miles (145 km) north of Sacramento that has been left devastated by the Camp Fire, California Department of Forestry and Fire Protection spokesman Scott Maclean said.

-Maclean said no details were immediately available about the circumstances of the deaths and that the bodies’ badly burned condition would make identification difficult.
+Maclean said no details were immediately available about the circumstances of the deaths and that the victims’ badly burned condition would make identification difficult.

-The Camp Fire burned down more than 6,700 homes and businesses in Paradise, more structures than any other California wildfire on record.
+The Camp Fire burned down more than 6,700 homes and businesses in Paradise, more structures than any other California wildfire on record, and the death toll, which could still rise, also makes it one of the deadliest.

+Only the Griffith Park Fire in 1933 and Tunnel Fire in 1991 have claimed more lives.

-Several of the victims discovered earlier this week were found in or near burned out cars, police have said.
-The flames descended on the mountain community so fast that many people were forced to abandon their vehicles and run for their lives down the sole road through the mountain town.
+Several of the bodies discovered earlier this week were found in or near burned out cars, police have said.
+The flames descended on Paradise so fast that many people were forced to abandon their vehicles and run for their lives down the sole road through the mountain town.

-An additional 35 people had been reported missing and three firefighters had been injured.
+An additional 35 people have been reported missing and three firefighters have been injured.
+It was not immediately clear if any of the missing were among those found dead.

-As of Saturday afternoon the Camp Fire had blackened more than 100,000 acres (40,500 hectares) of forest land.
+As of Saturday afternoon, the Camp Fire had blackened more than 100,000 acres (40,500 hectares) at the edge of the Plumas National Forest.
 Crews had cut containment lines around about 20 percent of the blaze.

-About 500 miles (800 km) to the south, the Woolsey Fire burning in the foothills above Malibu doubled in size overnight, threatening thousands of homes after triggering mandatory evacuation orders for a quarter million people in the oceanside city as well as other communities in Los Angeles and Ventura counties.
+About 500 miles (800 km) to the south, the Woolsey Fire burning in the foothills above Malibu doubled in size overnight, threatening thousands of homes after triggering mandatory evacuation orders for a quarter million people in the posh beach city as well as other communities in Los Angeles and Ventura counties.

 The fire has destroyed “a lot of homes,” with a full count still under way, and has now charred more than 70,000 acres, Los Angeles County Fire Chief Daryl Osby said.